Click To Call: (973) 377-7377

 Religious Organizations and Private Clubs

 The FHA provides exemptions for religious organizations and private clubs when they operate housing for members or adherents.
-This exemption allows religious organizations to provide housing accommodations for their members or clergy without being subject to the FHA's anti-discrimination requirements.
+This law exemption allows religious organizations to provide housing accommodations for their members or clergy without being subject to the FHA's anti-discrimination requirements.

 Housing for Older Persons